 3. Adding reusable components on the fly to the query.

-With NW BW 7.50 FP 16 and the upcoming BW/4HANA 2.0 SP 4 we enable the analytic engine now also to add reusable components like RKF and CKF on the fly.
+With NW BW 7.50 FP 16 (and note 2823850) and the upcoming BW/4HANA 2.0 SP 4 we enable the analytic engine now also to add reusable components like RKF and CKF on the fly.
 First one can search for them and them add them to an existing query.
 An example implementation was provided in transaction RSRT2 in mode ABAP_BICS.
 An adoption on the upcoming AO 2.8 release is planned in an upcoming support package.

 Here are following steps done by a business user in RSRT as example UI .